New Henderson Bridge to gradually open starting Thursday night

 The eastbound lanes toward East Providence will open by the morning commute.

-According to RIDOT, drivers coming from Waterman Street will head over the new bridge to the roundabout in East Providence.
-However, all traffic heading to North Broadway will have to follow a detour via Massasoit Avenue until next spring.
+Drivers coming from Waterman Street will head over the new bridge to the roundabout.
+However, RIDOT said all traffic heading to North Broadway will have to follow a detour via Massasoit Avenue until next spring.

 By Monday, Nov.
 27